pedrotgn/pyactor/doc/tutorial.rst

 This library is implemented using two types of concurrence: threads and green threads (Gevent).
-To define which one you want, always use the function :func:`~.set_context` at the begining of your program.
+To define which one you want, always use the function :func:`~.set_context` at the begining of your script.
 The default value uses threads but you can specify the mode with one of the following strings:

 * ``'thread'``